-Approved Vendors must renew their approval once a year.
 Failure by an Approved Vendor to follow the requirements of the Program could result in the entity having its status as an Approved Vendor suspended or revoked, thus losing the ability to bring new projects into the Program.
 Losing that status would not relieve an Approved Vendor of its obligations to ensure that RECs from its projects that have been energized continue to be delivered to the applicable utility; failure to do so could result in having the vendor's credit collateral drawn upon.

-Registration as an Approved Vendor is a prerequisite to becoming an Illinois Solar for All Approved Vendor.
-Approved Vendors barred, suspended, revoked or otherwise limited in their participation with the Adjustable Block Program will immediately be barred, suspended, revoked or otherwise limited in their participation in the Illinois Solar for All Program, and vice versa.
+Registration as an Approved Vendor in Illinois Shines is a prerequisite to becoming an Illinois Solar for All Approved Vendor.
+Approved Vendors barred, suspended, revoked or otherwise limited in their participation with the Adjustable Block Program Illinois Shines program will immediately be barred, suspended, revoked or otherwise limited in their participation in the Illinois Solar for All Program, and vice versa.